0xdomyz/dwopt/README.rst

 DWOPT - Datawarehouse Operator
 ==============================

-Getting insights out of database tables can often be unstreamlined.
+Getting summary stats out of databases can often be unstreamlined.
-Does one read in millions of rows before doing any work on Python, or run sql elsewhere and use intermediate CSVs, or write sql strings in a python script?
+Does one read in millions of rows before doing any work on Python, or run sql elsewhere and use intermediate CSVs, or write sql strings in python scripts?

-**Dwopt** is a Python package that streamlines analytics on databases via pre-built sql templates and a flexible summary query building framework.
+The Python package **dwopt**

-The goal is to have, at fingertips, Excel-pivot-table-like and dataframe-summary-methods-like API for common analytics on large database tables.
+provides Excel-pivot-table-like and dataframe-summary-methods-like API, driven by sql templates under a flexible summary query building framework.

 See the Features and the Walk Through section for examples.

 .. end-of-readme-intro